ccache/ccache/doc/INSTALL.md

 - [Autoconf](http://www.gnu.org/software/autoconf/) to generate the configure
   script and related files.
 - [gperf](http://www.gnu.org/software/gperf/) to create lookup tables.

-It is also recommended that you have:

-- [zlib](http://www.zlib.net) (if you don't have zlib installed, ccache will use a bundled copy)
+- [libzstd](http://www.zstd.net).
+If you don't have libzstd installed and can't or don't want to install it on your system, you can pass `--with-libzstd-from-internet` to the configure script, which will make the script download libzstd from the Internet and unpack it in the local source tree. ccache will then be linked statically to the locally built libzstd.

 To debug and run the performance test suite you'll also need: